AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 * Must watch for training data x character prompt incompatibility.

+## What We Actually Discovered (The Truth)

+After extensive testing and community validation, here's what the UCC sampler actually does:

+### The Core Discovery:

+We found that proper prior management through sampler configuration can make small models (2B-13B) perform like much larger models (70B+) for specific, constrained tasks like character roleplay.

+### What It Actually Does:

+* Prioritizes character consistency above all else via typical_p=0.9

+* Enables context-efficient character maintenance (not context-free)

+* Makes quantization work FOR you rather than against you

+* Democratizes quality AI to cheap hardware

+### What It Does NOT Do:

+* Create true "context-free" character cognition

+* Eliminate need for character prompts in context

+* Work equally well for all tasks (specialized for character consistency)

 ## UCC Sampler Stack

 These samplers are stacked in order as shown below.